 Next, you’ll want to insert the new lock and secure it to the door frame.
 There are a number of online tutorials that can walk you through this installation process.
 In addition, your latch kit should come with detailed instructions specific to the type you purchased, including descriptions of all included RV door latch parts.

 After installing your new RV door latch, you’ll want to consider rekeying the lock.
 Many times, these locks are all manufactured with the same key, which means that anyone with the same latch can use their key to get into your RV.
 Of course, to stay safe, the manufacturers will give you a different combination of deadbolt and handle locks, so the person would need the same two keys.
 But if you happen to lock only one or the other, you may have a problem.
 And while you might want to believe no one would do that, it’s better to be safe than sorry.

 Let’s begin by discussing screen door repairs and RV screen door replacement.
 Luckily, repairing parts of a screen door and putting in a replacement RV screen door are both fairly easy jobs.
 The average handyman should be able to get their door up and running again in no time.

 RV Screen Door Slide

 The most commonly broken part is the RV screen door slide.
 This is the plastic bit that slides back and forth.
 It’s meant to keep bugs out of the rig when closed while still allowing the user to use the latch by sliding it open.
-Unfortunately, because these are 1) plastic, 2) sometimes exposed the elements, and 3) used often, they become weathered, warped, and cracked over time.
+Unfortunately, because these are 1) plastic, 2) exposed to the elements, and 3) used often, they become weathered, warped, and cracked over time.

 Replacing your RV screen door slider is no big deal.
 The plastic parts come in clear, white, and black colors, and as long as you purchase one that fits your door properly, you’ll find it pops right in without any tools at all.
 You can find a screen door slide for your RV on Amazon or anywhere else RV parts are sold.